Donations 2021

 - No donations to long-term future, EA infrastructure, or Covid-19 (as of December 2021, but see below).

-- Small donations to nondisclosed political opportunities.
+- Smaller donations to nondisclosed political opportunities.

 - Medium donation to the Good Food Institute (split between GFI APAC and GFI Europe), supporting the science, technology, and public policy to replace industrial animal agriculture.